The wave speed of an FKPP equation with jumps via coordinated branching: Introduction

 Now, the Lyapunov exponent of the linearised equation is in turn described the long-time behaviour of the dual process and the wave speed can be easily rewritten as the speed of the rightmost particle of the dual.
 This correspondence is very well understood: For the deterministic equation the dual is given by a Branching Brownian Motion (BBM) \cite{Ikeda3,McKean}.
 In the BBM each particle moves as an independent Brownian motion and branches into two identical offspring at a constant rate $\mathbf r$ (see~\cite{Ikeda1,Ikeda2,Ikeda3}).
 In our setting, the dual is given by a \emph{coordinated branching Brownian motion} (CBBM), see also the discussion of existing literature below.
 The main difference with respect to the BBM is that particles tend to reproduce simultaneously rather than independently: If $n$ particles are alive at a given time, for any $1 \leq k \leq n$, any $k$-tuple of particles decides to simultaneously produce one offspring per particle at rate $\int_{[0,1]} y^k (1-y)^{n-k} \frac{1}{y} \mathfrak R(\d y)$.

 To study the speed of the rightmost particle of the CBBM, we consider a general approach developed by Kyprianou and Englaender \cite{Kyprianou, Englander} (cf. also the references therein), which uses a martingale argument to study the local survival of branching (or super-) processes.
 As a rule-of-thumb, it states that the speed of the rightmost particle equals $ \sqrt{2 \lambda } $, where $ \lambda $ is the Lyapunov exponent of the underlying system.
-A subtlety when applying their argument is that the \emph{quenched} and \emph{annealed} Lyapunov exponents might differ: An environment exhibiting such a behaviour is called \emph{strongly catalytic}.
-While the classical BBM is not strongly catalytic, this is the case for our coordinated process.
-This imposes a fundamental challenge to our analysis, as the correct prediction for the wave speed appears by formally using the rule-of-thumb with the \emph{quenched} Lyapunov exponent $ \lambda = \frac{\mf{s}^{2}}{2} $, as in \eqref{eqn:intro-wave-speed} (note that this corresponds to the growth rate of the total mass of the CBBM), while an attempt to make the martingale argument rigorous breaks down, because the gap between quenched and annealed implies that now the martingales at hand are not uniformly integrable.
+A subtlety when applying their argument in our setting is that the \emph{quenched} (so conditional on the realisation of the jumps) growth rate of the number of particles of the CBBM and \emph{annealed} growth rate (of the expected number of particles of the CBBM, where the expectation is taken also over the random environment) might differ: An environment exhibiting such a behaviour is called \emph{strongly catalytic}.
+While in the classical BBM the almost sure and the expected growth rate coincide, our coordinated process is strongly catalytic.
+This imposes a fundamental new challenge to our analysis, as the correct prediction for the wave speed appears by formally using the rule-of-thumb with the \emph{quenched} Lyapunov exponent $ \lambda = \frac{\mf{s}^{2}}{2} $, as in \eqref{eqn:intro-wave-speed} (note that this corresponds to the growth rate of the total mass of the CBBM), while an attempt to make the martingale argument rigorous breaks down, because the gap between quenched and annealed implies that now the martingales at hand are not uniformly integrable.
 We observe that this issue is related to the gap between the stochastic and the deterministic equation we already addressed, as the annealed Lyapunov exponent is given by $ \mathbf{r} = \mf{R}([0, 1]) $ (which is a strict upper bound on our speed, unless $ \mf{R} = \mf{r} \delta_{0} $).